donbright/earcutr/README.md

 * Zorder is also hot

-The second major speed boost comes from Callgrind/kcachegrind in particular revealed that the zorder() function was a source of some consternation.
+The second major speed boost comes from Callgrind/kcachegrind in particular revealed that the zorder() function was a source of some a lot of work by the CPU.
 In particular the conversion from floating point 64 bit numbers in the input arguments, to the 32 bit integer, can be tricky since the conversion can be optimized in various unusual ways

 * inline by-hand is important

 Most of the time in C++ you can assume the compiler figures out inlining.
-Here, however, the point_in_triangle and area function inside ear_checker wont get inlined unless specifically indicated with the inline macro
+In Rust, however, the point_in_triangle and area function inside ear_checker wont get inlined unless specifically indicated with the inline macro

 * Vector [Indexing] and bounds checking in Rust

-This linked-list on vector system has been implemented with macros called node!() next!() prev!() etc, so that it is somewhat easy to switch to unsafe get_unchecked() from the vector instead of the standard bracket operator [] which includes bounds checking.
-Many, many tests at various optimization stages show that the difference is so minisicule that is typically within the measurement error.
-This is in a program that runs millions and millions of indexing operations.
+As mentioned, this code is implemented as a double-linked list sitting on top of a vector, an the 'pointers' are actually indexes into the vector.
+It has been written so that its easy to switch to 'unsafe' vector indexing at any time, to compare speed with 'safe' (not bounds checked) indexing.
+The result of this comparison testing is that unsafe indexing does not significantly affect speed.
+The benchmarks were within measurement error.

 * Iteration vs loops

 This code has converted several javascript for loops into Rust iteration.
 The read-only immutable iterator was custom built, which is relatively easy because Rust is designed to make it easy.
 A Mutable iterator however was a challenge not yet met.
 But the end result is much less code used, with no visible negative performance.
+Actually in some functions, like find_hole_bridge, switching to iteration was a pretty good speed increase, of several percentage points for some large inputs.

 ## This triangulator in other languages